 If your end destination is on the Croatian coast, you may like to cut across towards Klagenfurt instead of Graz so you are travelling in a more southerly direction.

 You’ll most likely have to rest one night in Germany, at your halfway point.
 If you’re particularly keen on driving to Croatia, you can probably achieve this journey in just over 2 days.
-But please take care on your drive – swapping drivers regularly during en route (if you can) is recommended!
+But please take care on your drive – swapping drivers regularly en route (if you can) is recommended!
 And a leisurely drive with perhaps a few stops en route in quaint little German, Austrian or Italian towns is also very pleasant.

 Croatia by Car – Useful European Motoring Websites